If you are a teacher looking for meaningful and purposeful morning work for elementary students, then you’ve found the right place!

-- If someone comes in late he can hop right in.
+- If someone comes in late, they can hop right in.

-- It provides a quiet environment that allows the teacher to focus her attention on taking attendance
+- It provides a quiet environment that allows the teacher to focus their attention on taking attendance

 - It calms the room and gets them ready to focus on learning.

 Because this is counted as their 20 minutes of independent reading, I let it go on for that long.
 This allows me time to do a couple of running records or 1:1 reading conferences each day as well.
 Win-win!
 This also provides a nice buffer for tardy students.
 If you are interested, check out this managing tardy students resource.

 Many students opted to record their thinking in their interactive bookmarks, but it was not required at this time of day.

 As the 20 minutes was ending, I would distribute their math spiral review activities for a super-quick correcting session/mini-lesson lesson and we would then transition into our guided math workshop instruction.